s3664099/ComputerBattleGamesPython/readme.md

 **6 October 2022**
 Added a play again function to utilities.
 Fixed up *Robot Invaders*.
 Fixed up *Secret Weapon* and added instructions.
 Fixed up *Escape* and *Pirate Dogfight*.
 Added a couple more functions to util which are being reused across the games

+**15 October 2022**
+Added the rest of the games that were rescued from the crash, and converted *Robot Missile*.

 ##To Do
 1) Rewrite Pirate Dogfight using graphics.